TheMilkMan717/octopi/README.md

 Octopi has the ability to be remotely configured on a machine, such as adding valid open ports to pass traffic to and toggling capabilities.

 # Scans it works on
-As of now, it only works for TCP Connect Scans, but I plan on adding UDP scanning capability.
+As of now, it works for TCP and UDP scans.

 ## Requirements and Installation
 Octopi uses the C extension module NetfilterQueue.
 To use with Python, you must make sure you have these installed.